 - encourage global higher education institutional partnerships that will facilitate internationalized curricula, foreign language instruction, collaborative research, and faculty mobility.

-View NAFSA's detailed recommendations on creating and implementing a national strategy for international education, A White House-led International Education Strategy to Recruit Global Talent and Strengthen U.S. Competitiveness.
+View NAFSA's detailed recommendations on creating and implementing a national strategy for international education, The United States Needs a Coordinated National Strategy for International Education.

 - [STATEMENT] U.S. Higher Education Community Calls for a Return to Pre-COVID 19 International Student Enrollment Numbers and a National Strategy of Federal Actions and Policies to Increase International Student Enrollment